 This tagline should express your personality, which might be very different than anyone else’s.
 Both Marie Forleo who runs the popular B-school and Ramit Sethi who launched his own set of popular personal wealth building courses, have built raving fans and grown multi-million dollar businesses using a strong, consistent voice that are dramatically different.

 We’ve mentioned a few in this power, but find and subscribe to your idols and indulge in reading them like crazy.
-Subconsciously, you’ll pick up tone, style, grammar and spelling AND you’re learning their content.
+Subconsciously, you’ll pick up tone, style, grammar and spelling as you learn their content.
 Win, win.

-- Want more?
-Nichole Elizabeth Demere put together a list of 40 SaaS marketing newsletters where you can get your fill.
-Another is this great list from Jeff Haden on 50 Awesome Resources to help you be a better writer and content marketer on Inc.
+Want more?
+This is a great list from Jeff Haden on 50 Awesome Resources to help you be a better writer and content marketer on Inc.